HSF/hsf.github.io/_workinggroups/generators.md

 an initial program of work in this area was identified.

-The working group is currently coordinated by Andrea Valassi, Josh McFayden, Stefan Hoeche, Steve Mrenna and Taylor Childers.
+The working group is currently coordinated by Andrea Valassi, Josh McFayden and Efe Yazgan.
 All coordinators can be reached via <hsf-generator-wg-convenors@googlegroups.com>.